vga101/gaiasky/README.md

 The main webpage of the project is http://www.zah.uni-heidelberg.de/gaia2/outreach/gaiasky.
-There you can find the latest versions and the latest information on the Gaia Sky.
+There you can find the latest versions and the latest information on Gaia Sky.
 You can also visit our Github account to inspect the code, check the wiki or report bugs: https://github.com/ari-zah/gaiasky